ggandor/leap.nvim/README.md

 end)
 ```

-Example: `gs{leap}apy` yanks the paragraph at the position specified by
+Example: `gs{leap}yap` yanks the paragraph at the position specified by
 `{leap}`.
-The Normal-mode command is recommended over Operator-pending mode
+Getting used to the Normal-mode command is recommended over
-(`ygs{leap}ap`), since it requires the same number of keystrokes, but you can
+Operator-pending mode (`ygs{leap}ap`), since the former requires the
+same number of keystrokes, but it is much more flexible, as it allows
-visually select a region before operating on it, that is, more complex motions
+you to move around freely, or to visually select a region before
+operating on it (that is, mistakes can be corrected, and more complex
-are possible, and mistakes can be corrected.
-It might be more intuitive too,
+selections are possible).
+It might be more intuitive too, since the jump
-since the jump does not tear the operator and the selection command apart.
+does not tear the operator and the selection command apart.

+**Tips**

-Swapping regions becomes pretty simple, without needing a custom plugin:
+* Swapping regions becomes moderately simple, without needing a custom
-`d{region1}gs{leap}{region2}pP`.
-Example (swapping two words):
+  plugin: `d{region1}gs{leap}v{region2}pP`.
+Example (swapping two
-`diwgs{leap}iwpP`.
+  words): `diwgs{leap}viwpP`.

+* As the remote mode is active until returning to Normal mode again (by
+  any means), `<ctrl-o>` becomes your friend in Insert mode, or when
+  doing change operations.

-Icing on the cake, no. 1: Automatic paste after yanking.
-With this, you can
+**Icing on the cake, no. 1 - automatic paste after yanking**

-clone text objects or regions in the blink of an eye, even from another window.
+With this, you can clone text objects or regions in the blink of an eye,
+even from another window.

 ```lua
 vim.api.nvim_create_augroup('LeapRemote', {})